Clarence Wijewardena: Tribute songs and jingles

 Wijewardena has composed and directed music for a number of songs for the daughters and sons of his friends and relatives.
 He composed Piyaneni in memory of the late Reverend Canon Ivan Corea who was the father of Radio Ceylon broadcaster, Vernon Corea.
 He had met Corea in Maha Nuge Gardens in the 1960s during his visits to meet with Vernon Corea.
 The song became an instant hit in South Asia and to this day it is sung by Annesley on his world tours.

-Stone memorial (Tomb) of Clarance Wijewardana at Kanatte Cemetery.
+Stone memorial (Tomb) of Clarence Wijewardena at Kanatte Cemetery.

 Wijewardena composed a song for the son of Vijaya Corea and it was titled as Viran Bilindhu Puthe.
 After that Wijewardena changed the chorus part of the song and sang that song as Kiri Muhuda Kalabala.
 He also composed a song for the son of Chanaka and Lankika Perera and it was titled as Sihina Pathum Wimane.
 He also composed the song Naththal Seeya in the early 1970s.
 His first solo is Dileepa Podi Puthu was written by Radio Ceylon broadcaster, Karunaratne Abeysekera for his own son.
 In the early 1980's, he composed Sashika Duwani for the daughter of Vijaya Corea.
 He also filmed a music video for the song.

 Wijewardena joined Sing Lanka Ltd. and acted as the General Manager.
 Sing Lanka recording studio was the first recording studio in Sri Lanka with multi tracks and Wijewardena was the pioneer to introduce this recording studio.
 During that time he directed music for a number of artists in Sri Lanka.
 He also produced a cassette tape named "Clarence with the Rising Stars".